dinaypatil-web/smartfinhub/docs/prd.md

 - System saves user-corrected values and uses them for all subsequent calculations
 - Corrected values reflected in loan account statement and accrued interest calculations
 - **Loan Account Statement Generation**: System generates detailed loan account statement showing:
-  - Each EMI payment with date and amount\n  - Principal and interest breakdown for each payment (including user corrections)
+  - Each EMI payment with date and amount
+  - Principal and interest breakdown for each payment (including user corrections)
   - Running balance of outstanding principal after each payment
   - Cumulative interest paid to date
   - Remaining loan balance